ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Most modern vehicle warranties require proper ADAS maintenance.
 If you skip calibration after a windshield replacement and a related safety feature fails, the manufacturer may void warranty coverage for that system — leaving you with the full repair bill.
 Additionally, using a non-OEM windshield can create serious calibration problems, as aftermarket glass may not align with factory camera mount positions.

-Whether you're dealing with a small insurance claim or a major collision, skipping calibration to save a few hundred dollars upfront can cost thousands — or more — later.
-Always confirm with your glass coverage whether OEM glass is included in your claim.
+Whether you're dealing with a minor repair or a major collision, skipping calibration to save a few hundred dollars upfront can cost thousands — or more — later.
+The connection between ADAS repairs and rising insurance premiums is one reason why proper documentation and claims handling matter more than ever.

 State Laws and Federal Action on ADAS Calibration